hiero-ledger/hiero-sdk-tck/docs/test-specifications/contract-service/ContractCreateTransaction.md

 ---

 ### **Gas**
+- Gas is the amount of computational effort (measured in gas units) allocated for contract creation and constructor execution within the EVM.
 | Test no | Name                                                          | Input                                  | Expected Response                        | Implemented |
 |--------|----------------------------------------------------------------|----------------------------------------|------------------------------------------|-------------|
 | 1      | Create contract with admin key and reasonable gas             | adminKey=valid, gas="1000000"          | Transaction succeeds, contract deployed. | N           |